tercen/example-shiny-operator/README.md

-# Shiny Heatmap Tercen operator
+# Template Shiny operator for Tercen

-A simple heatmap based on the `pheatmap` R package.
+A template to create Shiny operators in Tercen.